U.S. banks gain from Washington policy changes but trade worries loom

 Even so, consumers and businesses remain confident enough to transact and borrow, Dimon later told analysts.

-Additional reporting by Sinead Carew in New York and Sweta Singh and Aparajita Saxena in Bengaluru; Editing by Jeffrey Benkoe
+Additional reporting by Sinead Carew in New York and Sweta Singh and Aparajita Saxena in Bengaluru; editing by Jeffrey Benkoe and Jonathan Oatis